 Home Equity Line of Credit, or HELOC:

 This is another option for financing other than a traditional mortgage that gives more flexibility in most cases.
 The HELOC can offer interest only payments, and an open term.
 As with any other line of credit, it allows you to re-use the equity that has been paid off again and again.
-Often the HELOC is offered at prime rate.
 We can discuss the details together and determine if this is a good option for you.

 Interest Adjustment Date: